Ontario Highway 407: Pickering–Clarington

 Immediately east of Brock Road, drivers enter the provincially operated portion of the highway.
 Right before Brock Road, the freeway turns northeast.
-After interchanging with Brock Road, the freeway is crossed by Highway 7 and Sideline 14 before it slowly eases due east.
-The freeway is flanked by farmland is then crossed by Westney Road, Salem Road, where there is a maintenance depot, and Kinsale Road, before interchanging with Lake Ridge Road, which forms the border between Pickering and Whitby.
-Immediately east of Lake Ridge Road, the freeway meets with Highway 412 at a large Y-interchange.
+After interchanging with Brock Road (near Brougham), Highway 407E is crossed by Highway 7 (now a provincial highway) and Sideline 14 before it slowly eases due east.
+The freeway is flanked by farmland is then crossed by Westney Road (Durham Regional Road 31), Salem Road, where there is a maintenance depot, and Kinsale Road before interchanging with Lake Ridge Road (Durham Regional Road 23), which forms the border between Pickering and Whitby.
+Immediately east of Lake Ridge Road, the freeway meets with Ontario Highway 412 at a large Y-interchange.

-Highway 407 then curves southeast to bypass the town of Brooklin.
-It is crossed by Highway 7 once again before interchanging with Highway 12/Baldwin Street and Thickson Road.
-The freeway becomes parallel with a hydro line briefly.
-The freeway once again curves northeast, crossing the Whitby/Oshawa border, passing over Thornton Road and Winchester Road before interchanging with Simcoe Street and Harmony Road.
-The freeway then curves sharply southeast, crossing under the hydro lines it was just parallel to, crossing Winchester Street for the last time, and crossing the Oshawa/Clarington border.
-The freeway then is crossed by Langmaid Road and Concession Road 6 before turning due east and interchanging with Enfield Road.
-The freeway passes south of the hamlet of Solina before meeting Highway 418 at another large Y-interchange.
+Still within Greater Toronto, Highway 407 curves southeast to bypass the town of Brooklin.
+It is crossed by Highway 7 once again before interchanging with Highway 12/Baldwin Street (or Durham Regional Road 12) and Thickson Road (Durham Regional Road 26).
+The freeway becomes parallel with a hydro corridor briefly.
+Once again, the freeway curves northeast, crossing the Whitby-Oshawa border, passing over Thornton Road and Winchester Road (Durham Regional Road 3) before interchanging with Simcoe Street (Durham Regional Road 2) and Harmony Road (Durham Regional Road 33).
+The freeway then curves sharply southeast, crossing under the hydro lines it was just parallel to, crossing Winchester Road for the last time, and crossing the Oshawa-Clarington border.
+The freeway is then crossed by Langmaid Road and Concession Road 6 before turning due east and interchanging with Enfield Road (Durham Regional Road 34).
+The freeway passes south of the hamlet of Solina before meeting Ontario Highway 418 at another large Y-interchange.
+East of the 418, Highway 407 crosses under transmission lines.

-Highway 407 then jogs north of the hamlet of Hampton before interchanging with Bowmanville Avenue.
-The freeway is crossed by Middle Road, Liberty Street, and Betheseda Road before it turns slightly northeast.
-The freeway interchanges with Darlington-Clarke Townline with a B4 Parclo interchange, which is the last interchange on the freeway.
-The freeway then crosses Leskard Road and Best Road, before ending at Highway 35/115 with a modified trumpet interchange.
+Highway 407 then jogs north of the hamlet of Hampton before interchanging with Bowmanville Avenue (Durham Regional Road 57).
+The freeway is crossed by Middle Road, Liberty Street, and Bethesda Road before it turns slightly northeast.
+The freeway interchanges with Darlington-Clarke Townline with a B4 Parclo Interchange, which is the last interchange on the freeway.
+After crossing under hydro lines, the freeway crosses Leskard Road and Best Road, before ending at Highway 35/115 in Clarington with a modified trumpet interchange.

 Both Phase 1 of the 407 East Extension, as far as Harmony Road in Oshawa and Highway 412 opened to traffic on June 20, 2016.
 Phase 2A of the 407 East Extension, as far as Taunton Road in Clarington opened to traffic on January 2, 2018.
 Both Phase 2B of the 407 East Extension, as far as Highway 35 and Highway 115 in Clarington and Highway 418 opened to traffic on December 9, 2019.